Edward Hugh Barron: Swan River Colony

 Barron travelled to the Swan River Colony as colour sergeant of the 63rd Regiment on board HMS Sulphur arriving 8 June 1829.
 When the regiment left Western Australia in March 1834, Barron was one of eleven men allowed to stay in the colony with their wives and children.

 Jane Barron is believed to have been the first European woman to step onto the shores of the colony.

 Wheat Sheaf Tavern

 Barron opened the Wheat Sheaf Tavern at 1 Murray Street, Perth, on the north-west corner of the intersection of Murray and Barrack Street.
-Baron later sold this and opened the United Services Tavern in St Georges Terrace and later the Criterion Hotel on Howick Street (now Hay Street) which still trades as Perth's oldest public house.
+Barron later sold this and opened the United Services Tavern in St Georges Terrace and later the Criterion Hotel on Howick Street (now Hay Street) which still trades as Perth's oldest public house.

 As Barron was still in the Army, his wife Jane ran the business due to complaints from settlers regarding soldiers running businesses.

 Barron ran many businesses including a dairy and built and let several houses.
 He also had the government contract for mail delivery between Perth and Guildford and had the contract for government stores and delivery of firewood to government offices.